 The most striking thing about Rotterdam, as with other parts of Holland, is their wealth of and support for creative businesses.
 So much talent in one city and it’s just fabulous how much they shout about it and support it.

-Our first stop was Keet, a coffee shop and creative hub, which is a joint venture to allow numerous designers and creative hubs to both showcase and sell their products under one roof and without the overheads of their own shop, which can so often be prohibitive.
-The products in store ranged from beautiful gifts to quirky homeware and sitting alongside a lovely coffee shop with the best cheesecake I’ve ever tasted it’s easy to see why this place is such a hit with the locals.
+Our first stop was Keet, a coffee shop and creative hub, which is a joint venture to allow numerous designers and creatives to both showcase and sell their products under one roof and without the overheads of their own shop, which can so often be prohibitive.
+Thinking back to Leicester and how many incredible designers there are who don’t have the means to open their own shop and instead rely on online trade and pop-up markets.
+This is just the kind of venue that the city is crying out for.
+The products in store ranged from beautiful gifts to quirky homeware and they sit alongside a lovely coffee shop, which incidentally did the best cheesecake I’ve ever tasted, so it’s easy to see why this place is such a hit with the locals.

 Now, the shopping in Rotterdam is fantastic but one stand out shop is certainly Granny’s Finest.
 Bear with me, I know it might not sound like the hippest joint in town, but the story behind this store is remarkable.
 Chatting so passionately about his business, the owner, Niek, described how when visiting his grandparents in a care home he met an elderly person who was knitting but said that they had nobody to knit for.
 Pulling on his heartstrings, Niek set to work in building Granny’s Finest, who now sell top quality woollen products that are hand knitted by “grannies”, who get to work in creating the products designed by the company’s top design team.
 The company provides a fantastic social opportunity for the grannies and they even put a label on each product to tell the buyer who made their product.
 But the most important thing – the products are all absolutely fantastic, top quality, and a variety of wonderful designs.
 The perfect winter wardrobe accessory.
 Made with such love!

 And for after work/after shopping drinks?
 Do not miss out on a visit the The Suicide Club, if you can find it that is.
 Hidden away near to the train station, this is a fantastic speakeasy bar and we guarantee you won’t regret taking a little time out to discover its location.
-Take the hidden service elevator to the 8th floor and step into the heart of The Suicide Club.
+Take the hidden service elevator to the 8th floor and step into the heart of The Suicide Club (well, you’ll actually step into their kitchen first of all, but that’s part of the fun!).
 For tasty afternoon cocktails or a late night drink, this is one of Rotterdam’s hottest places.
 With a roof terrace overlooking the city the eclectic vibe of the club perfectly complements the atmosphere of Rotterdam.

 As The Beautiful South said, “this could be Rotterdam or anywhere…”, but that’s not strictly true.
 With a unique vibe, fantastically creative talent pool, foodie delights and a beautifully scenic centre, this certainly couldn’t be anyway, it could only be Rotterdam.